Is Gainesville a Good Place to Live? Moving to Florida

 Q: What other major cities is Gainesville close to?

 A: Gainesville is located just hours from several other major cities in Florida.
 By car, you can visit Orlando, Tampa, Jacksonville and Tallahassee within two hours.
 Within four hours, you will be able to reach Savannah, GA and West Palm Beach, FL.

 Q: What should I know before moving to Gainesville?

 A: Before moving to Gainesville, you should know that the city is considered one of the best places to live in Florida.
 The pros to living in Gainesville are the city’s affordable cost of living, nationally recognized healthcare facilities, stellar education systems and endless things to do.
 The cons to living in Gainesville are the city’s higher than average crime rating and uncomfortable humidity.

 Q: What is the closest beach to Gainesville, FL?

 A: The closest beach to Gainesville, FL is located at Shired Island at approximately an hour and forty-five minutes away.
 Jacksonville beaches, including Ponte Vedra Beach, are also less than two hours away from Gainesville, FL.

 Are you Moving to Gainesville?

 If you do decide to move to Gainesville, you will be in great company.
 Store Space Self Storage is close by.
-Stop into one of our premium Gainesville storage facilities to learn how you can benefit from self-storage.
-We have storage solutions suitable for homeowners, small businesses, and vehicles.
+Stop by for premium Gainesville storage.
+We have self-storage solutions suitable for homeowners, small businesses, and vehicles.

 We will see you soon!